 © Journal Pioneer Photo

-It was a record-breaking opening at Brookvale this year.
+It was a record-breaking opening weekend at Brookvale this year.

 BROOKVALE - Islanders are proving their love for the outdoors.
 Brookvale Provincial Ski Park reported a record-breaking opening week.